notCactus/PokeIdle/README.md

 ## Description
 PokéIdle is a pokemon idle game.
 ## Current features
 So far you're able to create an account using Firebase Authentication.
-You can pick a start Pokémon, once a starter has been picked and you have chosen a username, you can start the game.
+You can pick a starter Pokémon, once a starter has been picked and you have chosen a username, you can start the game.
 As soon as the game has been started you will be taken to a view.
 This view is an overview of you and your pokémon.
 While having the game turned on you and your pokémon start to passevily gain experience points.

 As for gameplay; there is a view consisting of quets you can send you pokemon to.
 You pick a quest, then a roster from your pokémon, and finally you send them away.
 The quest has a timer, once the timer is done, your pokemon will be sent back, you and your pokemon will have lost health.